 The Board, through the Board Governance Committee, shall require a statement from each Director not less frequently than once a year setting forth all business and other affiliations that relate in any way to the business and other affiliations of ICANN.
-Each Director shall be responsible for disclosing to ICANN any matter that could reasonably be considered to make such Director an “interested director” within the meaning of Section 5233 of the California Nonprofit Public Benefit Corporation Law ("CNPBCL").
-In addition, each Director shall disclose to ICANN any relationship or other factor that could reasonably be considered to cause the Director to be considered to be an “interested person” within the meaning of Section 5227 of the CNPBCL.
-The Board shall adopt policies specifically addressing Director, Officer, and Supporting Organization conflicts of interest.
+Each Director shall be responsible for disclosing to ICANN any matter that could reasonably be considered to make such Director an “interested director” within the meaning of Section 5233 of the CCC.
+In addition, each Director shall disclose to ICANN any relationship or other factor that could reasonably be considered to cause the Director to be considered to be an “interested person” within the meaning of Section 5227 of the CCC.
+The Board shall adopt policies specifically addressing Director, Officer, EC and Supporting Organization conflicts of interest.
 No Director shall vote on any matter in which he or she has a material and direct financial interest that would be affected by the outcome of the vote.

 Section 7.
 DUTIES OF DIRECTORS

-entity that selected them, their employers, or any other organizations or constituencies.
+Directors shall serve as individuals who have the duty to act in what they reasonably believe are the best interests of ICANN and not as representatives of the EC, the Nominating Committee, Supporting Organization or Advisory Committee that nominated them, as applicable, their employers, or any other organizations or constituencies.

 Section 8.
 TERMS OF DIRECTORS